Evaluating Scene-based In-Situ Item Labeling for Immersive Conversational Recommendation: Immersive CRS

+Accordingly, we introduce three utterance-level intent tags: \textit{retroactive user request}, \textit{proactive user request}, and \textit{expert explanation}, each aligned with a criterion.
 Specifically, under offline evaluation, the full conversation $\mathcal{C}_{1:T}$ is divided into a system observable prefix $\mathcal{C}_{1:t}$ and an unobserved suffix $\mathcal{C}_{t:T}$.
-Each utterance is annotated with zero or more intent tags: \begin{enumerate}[leftmargin=*, itemsep=3pt, topsep=3pt, parsep=0pt] \item \textit{Explicit Seeker Request:} seeker utterances in $\mathcal{C}_{1:t}$ that express explicit preferences, for which addressing them satisfies \textit{EIS}. \item \textit{Implicit Seeker Request:} seeker utterances in $\mathcal{C}_{t:T}$ that reveal information needs not stated before turn $t$ (e.g., follow-up questions), for which addressing them satisfies \textit{IN-S}. \item \textit{Expert Explanation:} recommender utterances in $\mathcal{C}_{t:T}$ that provide justifications for recommendation or inference on seeker's info-needs, for which being relevant to them satisfies \textit{IN-E}. \end{enumerate} We illustrate an exemplary utterance for each intent tag in \Autoref{fig:label_selections}.
+Each utterance is annotated with zero or more intent tags: \begin{enumerate} \item \textit{Retroactive Seeker Request:} seeker utterances in $\mathcal{C}_{1:t}$ that express explicit preferences, for which addressing them satisfies \textit{RIN}. \item \textit{Proactive Seeker Request:} seeker utterances in $\mathcal{C}_{t:T}$ that reveal information needs not stated before turn $t$ (e.g., follow-up questions), for which addressing them satisfies \textit{PIN}. \item \textit{Expert Explanation:} recommender utterances in $\mathcal{C}_{t:T}$ that provide justifications for recommendation or inference on seeker's info-needs, for which being relevant to them satisfies \textit{EIN}. \end{enumerate}

+We illustrate an exemplary utterance for each intent tag in \Autoref{fig:label_selections}.
 This produces a set of utterances for each criterion based on the corresponding intent tag. $a^{(i)}_k \in \mathcal{A}^{(i)}$ is considered relevant to a criterion if it semantically addresses at least one utterance in its corresponding set.
 To enforce the latent requirement, $a^{(i)}_k$ must also not be inferable from the item's segmentation $\mathcal{V}^{(i)}$.
 Thus, each item $i$ has three \underline{crit}erion-specific ground-truth sets $\mathcal{A}^{(i)*, {\text{crit}}}_t$ .
+For a detailed description of the ground-truth annotation process, we refer the reader to App.~\ref{app:ground_truth}.

 \paragraph{Evaluation.} We evaluate \emph{Immersive Label Selection} using \texttt{Precision@K} ($K \leq 3$), enforcing $10$ or fewer labels to prevent clutter within the augmented egocentric scene.
 We report $\texttt{mP@K}_{\text{crit}}$ (Mean Per-Item Precision at $K$ for \texttt{crit}):